dyammons/Canine_Leukocyte_scRNA/README.md

 ggsave(paste("./output/", outName, "/", outName, "_dots_drugTargs.png", sep = ""),width = 10,height=6)
 ```

-### 5. CIBERSORT
+### 5. CIBERSORTx

 Under development

-The reference dataset generated from this study provides the data required to make a comprehensive cibersort reference to be used for deconvolution of bulk RNA sequencing of peripheral blood.
-We do not feel comfortable providing a reference that can be directly used, as this study did not benchmark cibersort references.
+The reference dataset generated from this study provides the data required to make a comprehensive CIBERSORTx reference to be used for deconvolution of bulk RNA sequencing of peripheral blood.
+We do not feel comfortable providing a reference that can be directly used, as this study did not benchmark CIBERSORTx references.

 We have plans to complete futher work up and release references at a later date.
+They will be linked here when available.

-In the meantime, feel free to generate your own cibersort reference using this dataset.
-Please cite this publication if using the dataset to generate a cibersort reference.
-Also, I would recommend completing validation of the refernce before applying it to your system.
+In the meantime, feel free to generate your own cibersort references using this dataset.
+Please cite this publication if using the dataset to generate a CIBERSORTx reference.
+Also, I would recommend completing validation studies to evaluate the performance of the reference before applying it to your system.

-With the being said here is the code I would use to prepare out dataset for cibersort refernece generation:
+With the being said here is the code I would use to prepare our dataset for CIBERSORTx reference generation:

 ```
 ##### create input ref for cibersort #####
-#load in processed data from GEO -- see input dir for instructions
+#load in processed data from GEO -- see input dir for instructions (healthy only will do, but could used combined dataset if desired
+#NOTE: it may work better if only using 1 dog to generate the reference, but the code here does not do that)
 seu.obj.h <- readRDS(file = "./output/s3/final_dataSet_H.rds")

 #randomly downsample the subset data to obtain equal number of cells in each celltype